jdh4/tensorflow_performance/README.md

 | 16                         |  1.8     |   11.2    |   70%               |
 | 32                         |  1.0     |   20.1    |   63%               |

-The calculation was performed on Adroit using a square matrix of size 10000.
+The calculation was performed on Adroit using a 10k x 10k matrix in double precision.

 When the following line is added: